 - 1. Let propName be the result of evaluating PropertyName. - 2.
-Let exprValue be the result of evaluating AssignmentExpression. - 3.
+Let exprValue be the result of evaluating Assignment Expression. - 3.
 Let propValue be GetValue(exprValue). - 4.
 Let desc be the Property Descriptor{[[Value]]: propValue, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: true} - 5.
 Return Property Identifier (propName, desc).

-The production PropertyAssignment: get PropertyName ( ) { FunctionBody } is evaluated as follows:
+The production PropertyAssignment: get PropertyName () { FunctionBody } is evaluated as follows:

 - 1. Let propName be the result of evaluating PropertyName. - 2.
 Let closure be the result of creating a new Function object as specified in 13.2 with an empty parameter list and body specified by FunctionBody.
-Pass in the LexicalEnvironment of the running execution context as the Scope. - 3.
-Let desc be the Property Descriptor{[[Get]]: closure, [[Enumerable]]: true, [[Configurable]]: true} - 4.
+Pass in the LexicalEnvironment of the running execution context as the Scope.
+Pass in true as the Strict flag if the PropertyAssignment is contained in strict code or if its FunctionBody is strict code.

+- 3. Let desc be the Property Descriptor [[Get]]: closure, [[Enumerable]]: true, [[Configurable]]: true} - 4.
 Return Property Identifier (propName, desc).

-The production PropertyAssignment: set PropertyName ( PropertySetParameterList ) { FunctionBody } is evaluated as follows:
+The production PropertyAssignment: set PropertyName (PropertySetParameterList) { FunctionBody } is evaluated as follows:

 - 1. Let propName be the result of evaluating PropertyName. - 2.
 Let closure be the result of creating a new Function object as specified in 13.2 with parameters specified by PropertySetParameterList and body specified by FunctionBody.
-Pass in the LexicalEnvironment of the running execution context as the Scope. - 3.
+Pass in the LexicalEnvironment of the running execution context as the Scope.
+Pass in true as the Strict flag if the PropertyAssignment is contained in strict code or if its FunctionBody is strict code. - 3.
 Let desc be the Property Descriptor{[[Set]]: closure, [[Enumerable]]: true, [[Configurable]]: true} - 4.
 Return Property Identifier (propName, desc).